ffxx68/Sharp_ce140f_emul/README.md

 About power, the Sharp and the Nucleo do not share the 5v power line, just gnd.
 This is to prevent the relatively low capacity internal coin cells to be drained by the Nucleo board.
 At present, the board is powered through its USB plug, but I plan to make it battery powered, maybe rechargeable.

 ## Software build notes
-Board firmware is built using the standard methods offered by the online MBed compiler (https://os.mbed.com/), importing this GitHub repository and selecting the NUCLEO-L053R8 as the target.
+Board firmware is built using the standard methods offered by the online MBed compiler (https://os.mbed.com/), importing this GitHub repository and selecting the NUCLEO-L053R8, or L432KC, depending on the actual target hardware, as the target.

 The MBed library included within this repository is the (now formally unsupported) version 2.
 This choice is imposed by the small footprint it offers, compared to v6 (even with a "bare metal" build profile).
 If and when I move to a larger board (e.g. a L432KC), I might upgrade to latest versions.

 The SD File System library is a small revision of the version found here: https://os.mbed.com/cookbook/SD-Card-File-System (the original didn't work out of the box, to me).
 By the way, it doesn't compile on the latest revision of the MBed library, so I had to rollback MBed (still v2) to revision #137.
+In any case, all of this is already included in present repo, which should compile out of the box.

 The board software is still under development, as each command from the Sharp (DSKF, FILES, SAVE, LOAD, etc.) needs data retrieved from the SD to be properly formatted back to be accepted by the Sharp.
 This is a rather lengthy process, invoving a big deal of reverse engineering.